List of The Wheel of Time characters: Mat Cauthon

 Matrim "Mat" Cauthon is a mischievous farm boy who, as a possible reincarnation of the Dragon, flees Emond's Field with Rand and his other friends in The Eye of the World.
-Chased by emissaries of the Dark One, the group takes shelter in the cursed city of Shadar Logoth, from which Mat takes a ruby dagger.
+Chased by emissaries of the Dark One, the group shelters in the cursed city of Shadar Logoth, from which Mat takes a ruby dagger.
 The weapon, corrupted by the malevolent entity that has taken hold of the city, begins to taint Mat, debilitating his body and infusing him with hostility and paranoia.
 Mat joins the hunt for the stolen Horn of Valere in The Great Hunt, and eventually blows it to summon a group of legendary heroes from the dead to defeat the Seanchan forces invading Falme.
 Near death in The Dragon Reborn, Mat is freed from the taint of the dagger by the Aes Sedai at the White Tower in Tar Valon.
 In The Shadow Rising, the snakelike Aelfinn foretell that Mat will marry "the Daughter of the Nine Moons", and the foxlike Eelfinn grant him memories of his past lives before hanging him from the Tree of Life, leaving his neck forever scarred.
 He later founds Shen an Calhar, the Band of the Red Hand, and leads as its Marshal General.
 Mat escapes from Seanchan-occupied city of Ebou Dar in Winter's Heart (2000), kidnapping the High Lady Tuon, heir to the Seanchan Crystal Throne, when he learns she is known as the Daughter of the Nine Moons.
 He courts her in Crossroads of Twilight (2003) and they marry in Knife of Dreams (2005), with Mat gaining the title "Prince of the Ravens".

-Mat is portrayed by Barney Harris in season one of the Wheel of Time television series adaptation, and by Dónal Finn in season two.
+Mat is portrayed by Barney Harris in season one of the Wheel of Time television series adaptation, and by Dónal Finn in seasons two and three.

 Perrin Aybara

 Perrin Aybara, a blacksmith and woodworker in Emond's Field, is also possibly the Dragon Reborn, and leaves the village with his friends and Moiraine Damodred in The Eye of the World.
 Perrin and Egwene al'Vere are separated from the group as they flee the cursed city of Shadar Logoth, and meet the tracker Elyas Machera.
 Elyas informs Perrin that he is, like Elyas, a wolfbrother: a man able to communicate telepathically with wolves.
 Possessing golden, wolf-like eyes, wolfbrothers have heightened senses, strength and speed, and tend toward aggressive, animalistic behavior in battle.
-They are also able to navigate Tel'aran'rhiod, the World of Dreams.
+They also can navigate Tel'aran'rhiod, the World of Dreams.

 Perrin is portrayed by Marcus Rutherford in the Wheel of Time television series adaptation.